✏️ Check Details

 Enter your 9-digit ABA routing number, account number, check number, payee name, dollar amount, and date.
 The live preview updates instantly so you can see exactly how your check will look before printing.
 When you're satisfied, click Download PDF to get a print-ready file formatted to ANSI X9.100-160 standards — the official specification for personal check dimensions and MICR line placement.

-Print the PDF at 100% scale (Actual Size) — never "Fit to Page."
-The MICR line at the bottom must land within 3/16" of the bottom edge for bank equipment to read it correctly.
+Print the PDF at 100% scale (Actual Size) — never "Fit to Page" if you care about precise layout.
+The MICR line is designed to sit near the bottom edge of a standard personal check.

 A routing number (officially called an ABA routing transit number) is a 9-digit code that identifies your bank or credit union.
 Every US financial institution has one — it's how the banking system knows which bank to contact when processing a check or ACH transfer.